 Copenhagen To Oslo By Train

 Train travel is very popular in Europe, and for good reason.
-It is quick, cost-effective, and a whole new way to experience the journey.
+It is pretty fast, cost-effective, and a whole new way to experience the journey.
 If you are hesitant about going old-school for your trip to Norway consider this:

 The train is the most popular option among Danes.
 There are multiple departures every day, including bank holidays, and the seats fill up quite nicely.
 You know an option is good when locals prefer it.